100 Years at 4th and A

-Classrooms for the Zion Lutheran School were added to the lower level where the school would continue on site until 1989.
+Classrooms for the Zion Lutheran School were added to the building's lower level, where the school would continue on site until 1989.
 The school then relocated to its present location in Lake Stevens.
-Presently, the rooms are being used by the The Academy school.
+The schoolrooms are presently being used by the The Academy school.

 A 1600 pound swinging bell of cast iron was installed in the bell tower at the time of construction, using “teams of horses and a pulley” to hoist the bell into position.
 It is sounded by a pull that descends from the bell to a landing above the Narthex.
 You will hear it Sunday mornings when we call our neighbors to service and again later (three times) as we pray the Lord's Prayer.